 * Discovery Park (Apr-Nov): Help harvest Canada’s newest crop, renewable energy, at this interactive outdoor exhibit.

 * Food Preservation: The Science You Eat: Highlights the role science plays in delaying food decay and keeping food nutritious and safe from farm to fork.
 Interactive museum experience exploring food preservation both at home and in larger scale operations.
 Scientific reasons why long-used methods of food preservation continue today and discover new innovations that will affect food choices into the future.

-* Sheep Shearing Festival (May), Ice Cream Festival (July), World Honeybee Day (Aug), Thanksgiving (Oct), and Halloween.
+* Easter at the Farm (April), Ice Cream Festival (July), Honeybee Day (Aug), Thanksgiving (Oct), and Halloween.

-* Birthday Parties (for children ages 3 to 12 years old): two hours of crafts, games, meeting the animals, making and eating a treat, and posing for a group photograph
+* Birthday Parties (for children ages 3 to 12 years old): crafts, games, meeting the animals, making and eating a treat, and posing for a group photograph

 |Hours||Mon-Sun 9 am-5 pm, Mar 1-Oct 31

 |Application||To become a member, email member@IngeniumCanada.org or call 613-991-0607 or 1-877-210-5598 * to make a donation, call 613-991-6271 * to become a volunteer, contact the Coordinator, Volunteer Services, at firstname.lastname@example.org or call 613-991-6091|